 29th July 2012.
 Thanks to Angelus

-material ( record meaning a gramophone record), not text.
-In order to be able to apply this section to online chat, a chat session must effectively be treated as an audiovisual experience, which given its capability of exchanging audiovisual
+record meaning a gramophone record), not text.
+In order to be able to apply this section to online chat, a chat session must effectively be treated as an audiovisual experience, which given its capability of exchanging audiovisual data (even

 Crown Prosecution Service lawyers had been prepared to back away from one of the most controversial cases in years, telling Chambers that they no longer saw a public interest in opposing his appeal against conviction.

 The CPS even sent Chambers and his solicitor, free-speech campaigner David Allen Green, papers stating that it now agreed that the case should end.
 However, at the last minute the DPP, former human rights lawyer Keir Starmer, overruled his